DreymaR/BigBagKbdTrix/README.md

 		- Ease of learning/implementation (Colemak, Tarmak).
 		- Rolls (Cmk/etc) vs alternation (Gra/Gal/etc), ...
 		- To some extent, hardware/software options.
 For instance, standard implementations vs programmable keyboards.
 		- Languages used, and how much of each.
-Example: `J` is very rare in English, but not so in Spanish.
+Example: `J` is very rare in English, but not so in Spanish (frequencies?).
 	- My suggestion: Colemak is very good for nearly everyone, as a "sweet spot" of priorities.
 		- I've used it for years and I'm very happy with it.
 It's remarkably well made and balanced.
 		- Decide on Vanilla vs DH, and whether to add further mods (cmk.org).
 Most implementations are ready-made.